-Predicate Description trusted_in_during(a,c,f,t 1 ,t 2 ) Agent $a$ trusts information creator $c$ in knowledge field f from time point $t_1$ to time point $t_2$ .
-Here, $[t_1, t_2]$ is called trust relation effective period in this paper.

-trusted_in(a,c,f,t) Agent $a$ trusts information creator $c$ in knowledge field $f$ at time point $t$ , which is also called trust relation element ( a , c , f ) is effective at time point t . trusted(x,a,t) Proposition x is trusted by agent a at time point t . trusted_truth_value(a, x, v, t) Agent $a$ trusts that proposition $x$ has a truth value $v$ at time point t .
+Predicate Description trusted_in_during(a,c x f,t 1 ,t 2 ) Agent a trusts information creator c in knowledge field f from time point $t_1$ to time point $t_2$ .
+Here, $[t_1, t_2]$ is called trust relation effective period in this paper. trusted_in(a,c x f,t) Agent a trusts information creator c in knowledge field f at time point t , which is also called trust relation element $(a, c, f)$ is effective at time point t . trusted(x,a,t) Proposition $x$ is trusted by agent a at time point t.

-4.3 Axioms

-Effective at a time point
+5.3 Axioms Effective at a time point

 At a given time point, if a KP\prop is not effective at the time point, it has trusted truth value of "Unknown".
+Note:, the 'close world assumption" is applied to handle 'hot" in this paper.

-for-all (a,x, t, v)

-((type(x, "KP\prop") ^ not ( effective\at(x,t)) )
+for-all (a,x, t, v) ((type(x, 'KP\prop') ^ not ( effective\at(x,t)) ) ->trusted\truth\value\at(a,x, ' Unknown' ,t))

-->trusted truth value at(a,x, 'Unknown',t))

 The default effective period is "indefinitely", that is, if the effectiveFrom /effectiveTo is not specified, the effectiveFrom / effectiveTo will be negative infinite (denoted as -M) / positive infinite (denoted as +M).
+In practice, only in the case of that predicate effectiveFrom /effectiveTo is not specified, axiom DKP-2 and 3 will be applied.